benthevining/Limes/README.md

 ## Compiling Limes

 Limes makes use of C++20, notably concepts.
 Limes has been tested on Mac, Windows, and Linux with Clang, GCC, and MSVC.
+Limes is also tested crosscompiled for iOS.

 ## CMake information